-Most people know there are differences between frogs and toads, but what most people don’t realize is that all toads are frogs, but not all frogs are toads.
-Meaning that toads are a subspecies of frog.
+Most people know there are differences between frogs and toads, but what most people don’t realize is that all toads are frogs, but not all frogs are toads, meaning that toads are a subspecies of frogs.
 Toads are amphibians, but many of them are completely terrestrial once they reach adulthood.
-Toads are frequently found in cool, damp areas, like under logs and rocks, and in some areas, they’re very visible in the summertime when they’re out looking for food or a mate.
+Toads are frequently found in cool, damp areas like underneath logs and rocks, and in some areas, they’re quite visible in the summertime when they’re out looking for food or a mate.

 One thing that may surprise you about toads is that they don’t ribbit.
-Toads have a high pitched “song” they sing to interact with other toads, but if you’re hearing ribbiting, it isn’t from a toad.
+Toads have a high-pitched “song” that they sing to interact with other toads, but if you’re hearing ribbiting, it isn’t from a toad.

 Are Toads Good Pets?